spawnmarvel/quickguides/amqp/ReadmeNutshell.md

 3. CRL / Certificate Revocation Strategy:
 If a client key is ever compromised, ensure you have a process to revoke the certificate or update the CA bundle on the server without causing downtime.

+### Comparison: Root CA vs. Intermediate CA Architecture

+Yes, cryptographically, it is equally secure.

+The underlying encryption (AES/GCM), handshake security, and mutual authentication (mTLS) remain 100% identical whether you sign server and client certificates directly with a Root Certificate Authority (CA) or through an Intermediate CA

 ## Misc